-R) PENSION BENEFITS
+Q) PENSION BENEFITS

 The Group maintains defined contribution pension plans covering certain employees.
 Employer contributions to the defined contribution plans are expensed as incurred and are included in wages and benefits expenses.
-The net defined contribution plan expenses for the Group for the year ended March 31, 2021 were \$128 (2020 - \$213).
+The net defined contribution plan expenses for the Group for the year ended March 31, 2022 were \$125 (2021 - \$128).

-S) LEASE EXPENSES
+R) LEASE EXPENSES

 The Group applies the recognition exemption not to recognise right-of-use asset and liability on its leases with less than 12 months of lease term at reporting date.
 The Group recognises the lease payments associated with these leases as an expense in the consolidated statement of comprehensive income on a straight-line basis over the term of the lease.
-Expense related to short-term leases amounted to \$11 (2020 - \$85).
+Expense related to short-term leases amounted to \$nil (2021 - \$11).

-T) DISCONTINUED OPERATION
+S) DISCONTINUED OPERATION